 In general, even knots are more formal.
 The knot design is perfectly symmetrical, and it fits the everything-in-its-place style.
 If you know what a double Windsor is, it's the classic example.
 If you don't know what a double Windsor is, you'll learn in a minute.

-There’s one more concept to explain before we get into the knots themselves: tie difficulty.
-We’re not going to use a formal rating system, but some knots are much easier than others.
-All of that considered, even the hardest knots can be mastered with a little effort.
-The knots we’re going to list range from stupidly easy (you can probably master them on your first try) to real head-scratchers.
-Still, with a little practice, the most intricate head-scratcher will be at your disposal in the end.
+There's one more concept to explain before we get into the knots themselves: tie difficulty.
+We're not going to use a formal rating system, but some knots are much more straightforward than others.
+All of that considered, even the most complex knots can be mastered with a bit of effort.
+The knots we're going to list range from stupidly easy (you can probably master them on your first try) to real head-scratchers.
+Still, with a bit of practice, the most intricate head-scratcher will be at your disposal in the end.

 Four in Hand Knot

-This is the ultimate beginner’s knot.
-It was actually invented for schoolboys near the turn of the 20th century.
-It’s incredibly easy and definitely uneven.
-In fact, it’s probably more accurate to call it lopsided than just uneven.
-The final look is a bare minimum, and while learning this knot is worthwhile, there’s a good chance you’ll never wear it.
-It’s just too informal.
-But, if you do find an occasion, it works with narrower collars and button-down collar dress shirts.
-It’s the knot you might use with a blazer and jeans.
+The four-in-hand knot is the ultimate beginner's knot.
+It was invented for schoolboys near the turn of the 20th century.
+It's incredibly easy and definitely uneven.
+In fact, it's probably more accurate to call it lopsided than just uneven.
+The final look is a bare minimum, and while learning this knot is worthwhile, there's a good chance you'll never wear it.
+It's just too informal.
+But, if you find an occasion, it works with narrower collars and button-down collar dress shirts.
+It's the knot you might use with a blazer and jeans.
 Seriously.

 The half Windsor is another quintessential beginner knot.
-It’s one of three basic knots that dads used to pass down to their sons (before the internet made such lessons obsolete).
-The half Windsor is an uneven knot that is easy to tie and uses very little tie length (compared to other knots).
-This makes it best with thicker ties and tall guys.
+It's one of three basic knots that dads used to pass down to their sons (before the internet made such lessons obsolete).
+The half Windsor is an uneven knot that is easy to tie and uses minimal tie length (compared to other knots); this makes it best with thicker ties and tall guys.

-The half Windsor is pretty dominant in business casual settings and informal parties and gatherings.
-This is the one that has a little bit of an off-center tilt that is just deliberate to make it clear that you aren’t a slob.
-If you know how to wink (and too many of you don’t, despite what you think), this is a good knot to keep at the ready.
+The half Windsor is pretty dominant in business casual settings and informal parties and gatherings; this is the one that has a little bit of an off-center tilt that is just deliberate to make it clear that you aren't a slob.
+If you know how to wink, this is an excellent knot to keep at the ready.

 Also called the double Windsor, this is the granddaddy of all tie knots.
-It’s identical to a half Windsor except it has an additional sub-knot.
-This makes it an even knot, and it’s actually difficult to make full Windsor uneven.
-Among the formal knots, it’s probably the very easiest.
+It's identical to a half Windsor, except it has an additional sub-knot; this makes it an even knot, and it's challenging to make full Windsor uneven.
+Among the formal knots, it's probably the very easiest.